 Use this news headline when covering a story about a significant negative change.
 You can also flip the script and use it when something changes for the better by using the "here’s what went right" statement.

-Example: How lockdown converted the world to cycling, and the speedbumps that lie ahead by The Economist
+Example: How lockdown converted the world to cycling, and the speedbumps that lie ahead

 This headline from The Economist is a clever play on words.
 The article covers the growth of bike shops during the pandemic and announces there are still some issues and challenges (speedbumps) to handle.